-Flinn Works was founded as Flinntheater in 1992 and is led by artistic director Sophia Stepf in close collaboration with Lisa Stepf (concept and networking), Konradin Kunze (concept and project direction) and Helena Tsiflidis (company management).
+Flinn Works was founded in 1992 and is led by artistic director Sophia Stepf in close collaboration with Lisa Stepf (concept and networking), Konradin Kunze (concept and project direction) and Helena Tsiflidis (company management).
 It has independently produced and presented more than 20 productions in a wide range of different venues and festivals.
 Always engaging with current social and political issues and a focus on post-colonial and feminits themes, the company devises its work in collaboration with professional artists and performers.
 Flinn Works has expanded its activities beyond Europe, with the input of writers, performers and musicians from other countries, including India, Bangladesh, Tanzania and Nigeria.

 Through the investigation of questions that resonate globally, performance, music and text are created with artists who work in different art forms and locations.
 The style of each Flinn Works production varies, as determined by the key artists and performers and their specific skills and experiences.
 Employing multiperspectivity and a strong commitment to intensive research are the key aspects of Flinn Works' productions.
 Flinn Works also works closely with academics (historians and anthropologists) for their research based approach.